 Insulating glass (IG): Two or more lites of glass separated and sealed to form a hermetic airspace.
 The sealed space may contain air or be filled with an inert and denser gas, such as argon, to deepen the effect of dead air space.

-Jalousie: Window made up of horizontally mounted glass louvers or slats that abut each other tightly when closed and rotate outward when cranked open.
+Jalousie: A window made up of horizontally mounted glass louvers or slats that abut each other tightly when closed and rotate outward when cranked open.

-Jamb: Main vertical members forming the sides of a window or door frame; contrasted to sash stiles, or the sides of a sash.
+Jamb: A main vertical members forming the sides of a window or door frame; contrasted to sash stiles, or the sides of a sash.

-Jamb depth: Width of a window or door from the interior to the exterior of the frame.
+Jamb depth: The width of a window or door from the interior to the exterior of the frame.

 Jambliner: The track installed inside the jambs of a double-hung window, on which the window sash slide.